This website uses cookies. Continue browsing if you consent to this, or view our cookies policy.

 The ScotWind leasing process enabled developers to apply for seabed rights to plan and then build windfarms in Scottish waters.

-As much as 27.6GW of new generating capacity will be built over the next decade as a result.
+Almost 30GW of new generating capacity will be built over the next decade as a result.

 The term 'ScotWind’ is now used to refer to the leasing process that we carried out plus the projects that developers are progressing.